 This will, in turn, cause it to shrink and relieve symptoms caused by the swollen prostate.

-How PAE is Performed
+How PAE is performed

 The procedure is performed by an interventional radiologist rather than a urologist.
 Before the procedure, patients are screened using state-of-the-art CT and MRI imaging.

-This ensures that prostate and nearby arteries are unobstructed.
+This ensures that the prostate and nearby arteries are unobstructed.
 It also rules out malignancy, anatomical variations, or other contraindications for the procedure.

 - A PAE is generally performed in a hospital setting under light or local sedation.
 It usually does not need an overnight hospital stay.
 Post-procedure recovery is typically one to two days at home or less.